cdeborja/gotgoodgames/README.md

-#GotGoodGames
+#gotgoodgames

 Are you a gamer?
 Do you consider yourself a **connoisseur** of video games?

 Do you [gotgoodgames](http://www.gotgoodgames.xyz/)?

-This is a github repository outlining the creation and implementation of 'gotgoodgames', a website akin to the currently running www.goodreads.com, but instead will be more focused on video games instead of books.
-It is built using Ruby on Rails and React js.
+This is a github repository outlining the creation and implementation of 'gotgoodgames', a website that is focused on reviewing and rating video games.
+It is built with a Ruby on Rails backend and a React.js frontend.

 ##Design Docs
 * [View Wireframes][views]